nightscout/trio-docs/docs/EN/Analyze/EvaluateBasal.md

 ## Evaluate Basal

 :::{warning}
 <i>This is not medical advice.
-Please understand the changes you are making carefully and always be sure to exercise caution.
+Please understand the changes you are making and always be sure to exercise caution.
 When in doubt, consult your diabetes care team for settings guidance.</i>
 :::

 ### Before Adjusting Basals

-<b>Consider CR and ISF *First*.</b>
+<b>Consider CR and ISF <i>First</i>.</b>

-<i>Were carbs eaten in the last 3 hours?</i>\
+<i>Were carbs eaten in the last 3 hours?</i>
 <i>Are you in open loop?</i>

 :::{caution}